GO GOLD Highlights

 Jonny has previously spoken about the support he received from GO GOLD:

-"The support LRS' GO GOLD Funding Programme gave to me was invaluable in my development as an athlete giving me access to things to help me train race and perform and may not have been able to afford".
+"The support LRS' GO GOLD Funding Programme gave to me was invaluable in my development as an athlete, giving me access to things to help me train, race and perform that I may not have been able to afford".

 Emily Scarratt from Desford is a former GO GOLD Ambassador and was part of the Women's World Cup winning England Rugby Team in 2014.
 Emily has gone on to captain Team GB's Women's Rugby 7's Team at the 2016 Rio Olympic Games.